 Conclusion

 Our in-depth analysis suggests that weighing between 214-221 pounds provides a slight performance boost historically to running backs.
-Whether in the Soft Range, Hard Range, or outside both ranges, by no means are we saying this list of players corresponding to the ranges is the only thing anyone should take into account.
-Rather, this should be used as a tool to supplement your research of players.
+This should be used as a tool to supplement your research of players.

 More Data Next Week!